Scams and personal data after Brexit

 I’ve been receiving emails post Brexit, apparently from the government, asking for my personal details.
 Is this a scam?

-There are a number of scam emails related to Brexit.
-Often they pretend to be from the government and ask for personal details.
+There are several scam emails which often pretend to be from the government asking for personal details.

-The Government is not sending any emails about Brexit in this way and if you receive an email asking you to click a link or asking you for personal details, just delete it or ignore it, it’s almost certainly a scam
+The government generally does not email in this way.
+If you receive an email asking you to click a link or asking for personal details, just delete it or ignore it.
+It’s almost certainly a scam.

 What about protection of personal data after Brexit?

-There will be will be no immediate changes to the UK’s data protection regime because the UK government will bring the GDPR and Law Enforcement Directive directly into UK law.
+UK data protection law will continue to be aligned with the EU General Data Protection Regulations (GDPR).
+This means there will be no significant changes to the UK’s data protection regime due to the UK government bringing EU GDPR and Law Enforcement Directives directly into UK domestic law.

-There will be a change to the way data is shared from the EU to the UK.
-Businesses and organisations can review whether they might be affected by this change by consulting guidance available on the ICO website.
-We currently have no guidance on how data will be transferred to the EU from the UK.
+There may also be changes to the way data is shared from the EU to the UK.
+Businesses and organisations can review whether they might be affected and the latest updates from government by checking the latest guidance available on the ICO website.

 Did you find this guide helpful?